jormeijer/HIAF/README.md

 The three heuristic imperatives and discuss their implications for AI systems:

-2.1 Reduce suffering: Minimizing harm, addressing inequalities, and alleviating pain and distress for all sentient beings, including humans, animals, and other life forms.
+1. **Reduce suffering**: Minimizing harm, addressing inequalities, and alleviating pain and distress for all sentient beings, including humans, animals, and other life forms.

-2.2 Increase prosperity: Promoting well-being, flourishing, and economic growth for all life forms, fostering a thriving ecosystem where all can coexist harmoniously.
+2. **Increase prosperity**: Promoting well-being, flourishing, and economic growth for all life forms, fostering a thriving ecosystem where all can coexist harmoniously.

-2.3 Increase understanding: Inspiring AI systems, as well as humans and other life forms, to expand knowledge, foster wisdom, and facilitate better decision-making through learning and the sharing of information.
+3. **Increase understanding**: Inspiring AI systems, as well as humans and other life forms, to expand knowledge, foster wisdom, and facilitate better decision-making through learning and the sharing of information.

 ### 3. Decision-Making Scenarios and Challenges